sphinx-doc/sphinx/doc/usage/extensions/math.rst

    The path can be absolute or relative; if it is relative, it is relative to the ``_static`` directory of the built docs.

-   For example, if you put JSMath into the static path of the Sphinx docs, this value would be ``jsMath/easy/load.js``.
+   For example, if you put jsMath into the static path of the Sphinx docs, this value would be ``jsMath/easy/load.js``.
 If you host more than one Sphinx documentation set on one server, it is advisable to install jsMath in a shared location.